squarepupil/website-pages/src/pages/questions.md

 ## ... supplementary instruction?

-At Arts & Ideas, students have the freedom (and the responsibility) for their own learning...
+At Arts & Ideas, students have the freedom (and the responsibility) to ... [pursue their own learning?]
 As they follow their curiosity and interests, they learn related facts and practice useful skills.
 Thus, supplemental instruction is not needed.

 To address specific needs or goals (such as preparing for college entrance exams), supplemental instuction may sometimes be utilized at home.
 In keeping